A scaling limit of crossing probabilities for critical percolation on the square lattice: Introduction and statement of results.

 {\bf Cardy's formula.} {\em If $D$ is a Jordan domain with four points $A, X, B, C$ for any $X\in \overline{AB}$ defined above, and $\phi$ is the Riemann mapping such that $ \phi(A)=a=0, \phi(B)=b=1, \phi(C)=c=e^{i\pi/3}, \phi(X)=x$, then }

 Smirnov's celebrated work (2001) showed that the scaling limit in (1.2.3) indeed holds and satisfies Cardy's formula on the triangular lattice.
-Using Cardy's formula has been quite successful at calculating the exponents regarding the behaviors of percolation functions such as $\theta(p)$, $\chi(p) $, and $\xi(p)$ when $p$ is near $p_c$ (see Werner (2008)).
+Using Cardy's formula has been quite successful at calculating the exponents regarding the behaviors of percolation functions.

-In this paper, we consider the site percolation in the square lattice defined above.
-We focus on a special isosceles triangle $A=0, B=1,$ and $ C=1/2+i/2$ and consider the crossing probability on this isosceles triangle $D=\Delta ABC$.
-From now on, we only consider this isosceles triangle.
+We focus on an equilateral triangle $A=0, B=1,$ and $ C=e^{i\pi/3}$ and consider the crossing probability on this equilateral triangle $D=\bigtriangleup ABC$.
+From now on, we only consider this equilateral triangle $\bigtriangleup ABC$.
 We select a point $X\in \overline{AB}$.
 We call D a four point-domain with boundary points $A, X, B, C$.
-For convenience, we consider $\delta=l^{-1}$ for integer $l$ and the lattice ${\bf Z}_{l^{-1}}^2$.
+For convenience, we consider $\delta=l^{-1}$ for integer $l$ and the lattice ${\bf N}_{l^{-1}}$, but the results in this paper can be proved by the same arguments for any mesh-size $\delta$.
 In this paper, we show that the scaling limit exists in the above special domain.\\